firozkhan18/technologies-notes/java/java-basic-exercises-001-Basic-1.md

 false

-### 77. Write a Java program to create an array of length 2 from two integer arrays with three elements.
-The newly created array will contain the first and last elements from the two arrays.
+</details><details><summary><b> 77.
+Write a Java program to create an array of length 2 from two integer arrays with three elements.
+The newly created array will contain the first and last elements from the two arrays.</b></summary>

 ```java
 import java.util.Arrays;